balena-io-modules/resin-vcs/README.md

 Clone a remote to a certain directory.

+#### vcs.getApplicationName(String path, Function callback)

+If the directory is a resin application, get the application name associated to that application.

 #### vcs.getApplicationId(String path, Function callback)

 If the directory is a resin application, get the id associated to that application.